firedev/todo-mock/README.md

 - Card is highlighted after creation so it can be easily seen.
 - On the mobile the view switches to the column the card is created in
   - The simplest way to do this is via `CSS`, so the last column has `.active` class and the other ones are hidden when the viewport is too small.
+  - We store the active column in the url like `/:column/:task_uuid(/calendar)` but it only changes what is visible on mobile devices
 - They can enter dates manually or via dropdown once they focus in a field
 - Manual entry is very fast on the desktop as you can just type `13` or `monday` and it will be recognized.
 - By default priority is `P3` (low)